Communication app for creating symbol and text AAC.

 They consist of a transmitter and microphone worn by the person talking and a receiver worn by the person who is hard of hearing.

-Sound is amplified using a neck loop or can be input directly if the user has a direct input hearing aid.
+Sound is amplified using a neck loop, or can be input directly if the user has a direct input hearing aid.
 The system helps the listener to hear the speaker's voice without unwanted background interference.

 Since the system uses radio waves to transmit sound, it allows complete freedom of movement and is particularly useful in educational settings.